13 Ways to Repair a Sexless Marriage Without Forcing Sex

 When both partners understand that rebuilding takes time, fixing a sexless marriage becomes much easier and less stressful.

-13. Consider Professional Help if You Feel Stuck
+13. Consider Sex Therapy or Couples Counselling if You Feel Stuck

 Sometimes a sexless marriage continues not because you don’t care about each other, but because both of you feel unsure about how to move forward.
 In these moments, getting professional help can make the process easier and clearer.
 A trained therapist or sexologist can help you understand what’s blocking intimacy and guide you step by step to fix a sexless marriage.